Khoiwall/LessonVuejs/README.md

   Learn Syntax of Vue:
     +var app = new Vue({
-       el: "#app"
+       el: "#app",
        data:{}
-    })////app is id example <div id = "app"> ^.^,  data into my code you see better, var app you can think of it like heart, that power everything.
+    })//app is id example <div id = "app"> ^.^,  data into my code you see better, var app you can think of it like heart, that power everything.
 Into it is option.
 In order to form a relationship, you use property el with id.
     // see my code, you will undertant better.